genderkit/genderkit/_articles/vaginoplasty.md

 ### How do I get vaginoplasty?

-{% include list-of-surgeons %}

-Vaginoplasty is a major surgery and has a significant recovery time.
-You should expect to spend around 10 weeks time recovering before you are ready to resume work or study.
-When you are discharged from hospital, your surgeon should provide you with a sick note to give to your employer.

-If tissue from the scrotum is to be used in the construction of the vagina, or if there is hair on the penile skin, hair removal using [electrolysis]({% link _articles/electrolysis.md %}) will be required before you can have surgery.
-This may take up to a year to complete {% cite selvaggi2017 -l 269 %}.

-A very common complication of vaginoplasty is *granulation tissue* forming inside the neovagina, which can be treated with silver nitrate.
-This can often be carried out by a GP or practice nurse.

-For some people, vaginoplasty can provide a significant improvement in mental health.
-There is overall agreement in medical studies that after gender confirming medical interventions, rates of psychiatric disorders and psychiatric symptoms reduce considerably {% cite arcelus2017 -l 181 %}.
-However, as with other major life changes, you may find that [counselling]({% link _articles/counselling.md %}) before and after surgery may be helpful.

-### How much will it cost?

-The cost of a vaginoplasty performed in the UK along with [labiaplasty]({% link _articles/labiaplasty.md %}) and [clitoroplasty]({% link _articles/clitoroplasty.md %}) is currently around £10000-15000 (last updated October 2020).

-If you have a [formal diagnosis]({% link _articles/formal-diagnosis.md %}), the NHS will usually provide funding for vaginoplasty and [penectomy]({% link _articles/penectomy.md %}), [orchidectomy]({% link _articles/orchidectomy.md %}), [clitoroplasty]({% link _articles/clitoroplasty.md %}) and/or [labiaplasty]({% link _articles/labiaplasty.md %}).

-{% include surgery-costs %}

-The NHS will normally also fund hair removal from the genitals before vaginoplasty, either by [laser hair reduction]({% link _articles/laser-hair-reduction.md %}) or [electrolysis]({% link _articles/electrolysis.md %}).
-This is to ensure that hair does not grow in the vagina.
-The process of hair removal may take many months {% cite bellringer:2007 -l 217 %}.
-Not all patients require hair removal, and your surgeon should tell you whether you need to do this or not.

-### More information

 To be eligible for vaginoplasty, you will normally need to meet the following conditions:

 - persistent and well-documented gender dysphoria